 The fair value of financial instruments, which could include loans receivable or net investment in sales-type leases, is based on current market conditions and loan or lease agreements in place.
-The fair value of tangible assets, which could include land, buildings, building improvements and tenant improvements is determined as if these assets are vacant.
-Intangible assets may include the value of right of use lease assets, above-market leases and in-place leases.
-Right of use lease assets and lease liabilities are measured at the present value of lease payments not yet paid, discounted at the implied rate charged by the lessor if that rate is readily determinable, or if that rate is not readily determinable, our incremental borrowing rate, as of the date of the acquisition.
+The fair value of tangible assets, which could include consisting of land, buildings, building improvements and tenant improvements is determined as if these assets are vacant. vacant, using estimated cash flow projections of the properties acquired which incorporate market rent, growth, discount and terminal capitalization rates.
+Intangible assets may include the value of right of use lease incentive assets, above-market leases, and in-place leases.
+Right of use lease below-market Ground Lease assets and lease liabilities are measured at the present value of lease payments not yet paid, discounted at the implied rate charged by the lessor if that rate is readily determinable, or if that rate is not readily determinable, our incremental borrowing rate, as of the date of the acquisition.
 Right of use assets are included in "Deferred expenses and other assets, net" and lease liabilities are recorded in "Accounts payable, accrued expenses and other liabilities" on our consolidated balance sheets.
-Above-market leases and in-place leases are each recorded at their fair values and included in "Deferred expenses and other assets, net" on our consolidated balance sheets.
-Intangible liabilities may also include below-market leases, which are recorded at their fair values and included in "Accounts payable, accrued expenses and other liabilities" on our consolidated balance sheets.
+Above-market leases and in-place leases, which are each recorded at their relative fair values determined using current market rents and leasing costs as inputs and included in "Deferred expenses and other" "Real estate-related intangible assets, net" net" on our consolidated balance sheets.
+Intangible liabilities may also include the value of below-market leases, which are recorded at their relative fair values and included in "Accounts payable, accrued expenses and other liabilities" "Real estate-related intangible liabilities, net" on our consolidated balance sheets.